 The first reading by Marqis et al discusses the extent to which the Goldwater-Nichols Department of Defense Reorganization Act of October 4, 1986 resulted in true jointness during Desert Storm.
-The second reading by Zimmerman et al discusses how the historical roots of each service influence how they approach their roles and missions for the Nation, and how each Service brings both individual culture and capability to the joint fight.
+The second reading by Zimmerman et al discusses how the historical roots of each service influence how they approach their roles and missions for the Nation, and how each Service brings both a warfighting culture and capabilities to the joint fight.
 It is incumbent on the military and security professional to understand these key attributes of each service in order to better plan, and fight, alongside them.